 2. Keep the Theme of your Routine

-As facets of American life shifts back to being in-person, it may not always be possible to hold on to your 2020 routine as it stands, but you don’t have to change everything about it.
-If saving on your evening commute allowed you to make dinner every night, keep the routine up on the days you are home (weekends/days off).
+As facets of American life shift back to being in-person, it may not always be possible to hold on to your at-home routine as it stands.
+That doesn't mean, however, you have to change everything about it.
+If saving on your evening commute allowed you to make dinner every night, keep the routine up on the days you are home (weekends/days off/remote workdays if you're hybrid).
 If it’s a question of quality time with your kids, have Pizza Fridays and Sundae Sundays.
-If it’s a pet, take them for a walk in the morning or after work, so they know you missed them as much as they missed you.
+If it’s a pet, take them for a walk in the morning or after work so they know you missed them as much as they missed you.

 3. Set your Alarm Back